 - Compare and connect with your chosen property management agent/s

 Can you be a real estate agent and property manager?

 The short answer is yes.
 We have agents on our platform that operate as both sales agents and property managers.
 However, many of our many best performing property managers work in agencies that are focused solely on property management.
 How do I rent out my property?
 Questions to ask a property manager before you rent out your house

 A good property manager will have years of experience in screening applicants before renting out the property to a new tenant.
 Securing the right tenant is extremely important if you want to 1) collect your rental payments on time and 2) have your rental property well looked after.
 You’ll want to find a property manager who can help you avoid bad tenants.
 Typical steps property managers take to find/screen tenants include:

 - Contacting previous landlords

 Once your agent has found a suitable tenant, a good property manager will document the property condition so that if the property is damaged in any way throughout the lease period, you’ll be able to refer back to the condition report to prove whether or not the damage had already been done.
-How to avoid bad tenants

 How to advertise units and why they differ from houses

 If you’re renting out a unit, your advertising strategy may need to differ as your building may have common areas run by a body corporate.
 For example gyms, swimming pools and BBQ areas.
 These features will attract many prospective tenants.
 A good real estate agent will include them in your property listing (e.g. photos and description).
 It’s a good idea to communicate the by-laws of the body corporate in your property listing as the tenant must obey them the same as every other resident or visitor.
 One good example of a by-law is the ban of pets in units.
 Even if you as a landlord would allow pets, you will still need to seek, and be granted permission from the body corporate.
 Here are some common questions to ask a property manager before renting a unit or house.